OpenTOSCA/tosca-definitions-example-applications/README.md

   2. run `git lfs install` directly after cloning the repository inside the cloned folder, and
   3. run `git lfs pull` to download the binary files.

 ⚠️ If the lfs-files are not downloaded, the repository, and thus the modeled applications, cannot run!
 Thus, ensure you run `git lfs pull`.

-💡 To install git lfs gloabally, run `git lfs install --system`.
-This makes git lfs automatically available for all repositories and you do not have to run git lfs pull yourself.
+💡 To install git lfs globally, run `git lfs install --system`.
+This makes git lfs automatically available for all repositories, and you do not have to run git lfs pull yourself.

 ## Haftungsausschluss